Arthur Wauchope

 General Sir Arthur Grenfell Wauchope (1 March 1874 – 14 September 1947) was a British Army officer and colonial administrator.

 Military career

 Educated at Repton School, Wauchope was commissioned into the Argyll and Sutherland Highlanders in 1893.
 He transferred to the 2nd Battalion Black Watch in January 1896.

 He served in the Second Boer War in South Africa from 1899, and took part in operations in Cape Colony, south of Orange River.
 British forces advancing north from the Cape to relieve the town of Kimberley, which was sieged by Boer forces, met heavy resistance in the Battle of Magersfontein on 11 December 1899.
-Wauchope was severely wounded in the battle, and was later mentioned in despatches and appointed a Companion of the Distinguished Service Order (DSO) for his services.
+Wauchope was severely wounded in the battle, and was later mentioned in dispatches and appointed a Companion of the Distinguished Service Order (DSO) for his services.

 In April 1902 he was seconded for a Staff appointment, as an extra Aide de camp to Sir Walter Hely-Hutchinson, Governor and Commander-in-Chief of the Cape Colony.